carlo379/DeepLearning_ImageClassification/README.md

-# Image Classification using Deep Learning - Udacity Project #2
+# Image Classification using Convolutional Neural Networks
+## Udacity Project #2
 This is my submission to Project #2 of Udacity's Deep Learning Fundation course.
 On this project I created a Convolutional Neural Network (CNN) to classify images of the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz) image set.